andsens/docopt.sh/README.rst

 Note that ``--library`` can be any valid bash expression, meaning you can use things like ``"$(dirname "$0")"``.

-On every invocation ``docopt "$@"`` checks that the library version and the version of the dynamic part in the script match.
-If that is not the case, the parser exits with an error.
+On every invocation docopt checks that the library version and the version of the dynamic part in the script match.
+The parser exits with an error if that is not the case.

 Developers
 ----------